garyblankenship/awesome-php-ai/README.md

 - **[EasyAI-PHP](https://github.com/HosonoDE/EasyAI-PHP)** - EasyAI-PHP is an open-source initiative designed to significantly simplify the entry into artificial intelligence for PHP-developers (so basically Lang-Chain for PHP).
 Based on PHP 8.1+, this project integrates advanced AI models and utilities, allowing developers to incorporate complex AI functionalities with minimal coding.
 - **[mcp-php](https://github.com/garyblankenship/mcp-php)** - Setting Up a Model Context Protocol (MCP) Server in Laravel
 - **[transformers-php](https://github.com/CodeWithKyrian/transformers-php)** - Transformers PHP is a toolkit for PHP developers to add machine learning magic to their projects easily.
+- **[Elasticsearch ChatGPT PHP](https://github.com/elastic/elasticsearch-chatgpt-php)** - Use ChatGPT to search in Elasticsearch using natural language
 - **[LLM Agents](https://github.com/llm-agents-php/agents)** - LLM Agents is a PHP library for building and managing Language Model (LLM) based agents.
 It provides a framework for creating autonomous agents that can perform complex tasks, make decisions, and interact with various tools and APIs.
 - **[langchain-php](https://github.com/kambo-1st/langchain-php)** - Building applications with LLMs through composability in PHP
 - **[Lugha](https://github.com/devscast/lugha)** - Lugha is a PHP Generative AI Framework to build chatbot, RAG systems and AI-powered applications